umjoshwu/DataHouse/README.md

 since the team's duties were not specified, I started to think of more ideas.
 The weight of each attribute changes with the team's functions - for example, spice tolerance is much more important in say, a competitive eating team.

-This is why I opted to write a script that finds how different the candidates are to the team members.
+I opted to write a script that finds how different the candidates are to the team members.
 Basically the script calculates the maximum difference that a candidate could have between all team members called max_att, and then calculates how different each candidate is to the team as a whole.
 How different each candidate is to the team can be very subjective, and I calculated it by taking the difference in attribute values for all attributes in the applicant and team member.